 The fun part is choosing which products you want to include in your product sampling campaign.
 Popular options are to either chose your most popular product or skew in order to get the word out and convert these samplers into customers, or sending out a new product to increase awareness and gather feedback.
 Your program should easily demonstrate why your product is superior or essential.
 Is it due to convenience and practicality, or its unique properties?
 No matter what its selling point is, be sure to pick products that you’ll feel confident recipients will love and make sure the selling points are clear.

-You want this to be unlike any of the products your recipients have sampled before.
-Even the packaging and presentation can be memorable.
-What do you want them to remember the most about your sample?
-This can also cause people to share their experience with their friends, giving your brand more exposure.
+You want your product to be unlike any of the products your recipients have sampled before.
+Think about what you want them to remember the most about your sample and incorporate that as much as you can.
+Your efforts can encourage recipients to share their experiences with friends, giving your brand more exposure.

 Analyze & Engage

-Make it easy for your samplers to give feedback, and once you have that feedback, make sure to analyze the feedback to create actionable adjustments.
-Also, if you are pairing your sampling campaign with a social media campaign, make sure that you have your team ready to engage with anyone posting about your product.
+Make it easy for your samplers to give feedback, and once you have that feedback, make sure to analyze it to create actionable adjustments.
+Also, if you’re pairing your sampling campaign with a social media campaign, make sure that you have your team ready to engage with anyone posting about your product.
 Not engaging with people posting about your product leaves a lot on the table, especially when running a sampling campaign.